 When you’re making a list of what you should take, there are some essentials you can’t miss out.
 Firstly, while you’re travelling and once you’re at your campsite, you and your furry friend are bound to do lots of walking.
 So, you should ensure that you pack a well-fitting harness that they can wear comfortably for a couple of hours or more.
 You’ll also need an adjustable lead, so you can let your pooch explore, but keep them close when necessary.

 Of course, your dog will also need food and drink bowls.
 If they’re quite anxious or set in their ways, bringing their usual bowls along is likely to help them feel comfortable while away on holiday.
 But, if they’re quite easy going, you might find it easier to invest in some collapsible versions that can be packed much more easily.
+Also, check this out for some dog-friendly boots if the terrain is rough.

 I would also highly recommend packing a towel or two just for your dog, as you’ll want to be able to wipe them down and dry them off if they get wet or muddy on a walk.
 Plus, you’re going to need some bags to clean up after them.